kristenvaccaro/antisocial-computing/assignments.md

 Detailed [instructions for critiques here](https://kristenvaccaro.github.io/antisocial-computing/critiques.html).

 Writing assignments will be due at 5PM Friday, every week.
+-->

+## Scribing

+You will need to provide scribe notes for one class session (Wednesday or Friday).

+Scribe notes should be well-organized, using logical sectional divisions as appropriate.
+Write in complete sentences, in clear and precise prose.

+Do not transcribe the full text of all comments made.
+Do not typeset the contents of the slides and/or blackboard.
+Do not copy or simply paragraphase material from the readings.
+Instead, your notes should convey the key points of discussion

+The scribe notes should be understandable by students who have been following the course up until the assigned date.

+Scribe notes will be due three days after your assigned date (excluding weekends).

 ## Presenting & Leading Discussion